 The Town will continue support the farming community.
 Penfield recognizes that the viability of traditional farming of field crops and dairy cannot continue to be successful without the support of agribusiness, agritainment and renewable energy production.
-The Town will continue to take actions that comply with the New York State Agricultural and Markets Law including any amendments related to agri-business and agri-tourism (e.g., cideries, wineries, and agri-tainment).
+The Town will continue to explore programs and take actions that comply with the New York State Agricultural and Markets Law including any amendments related to agribusiness and agri-tourism (e.g., cideries, wineries, and agri-tainment).